Table of contents

 This guide has been developed with the following requirements in mind:

-- Any type of organisation is covered: from SMEs to large companies and not-for-profit organisations, from local authorities (e.g. town councils) to large institutions (e.g. European or governmental institutions).
+- Any type of organisation is covered: from SMEs to large companies and not-for-profit organisations, from local authorities (e.g. town councils) to large institutions (e.g. governmental institutions).
 The framework provides building blocks for a strategy and hints for its realisation, but how the activities are executed depends entirely on the program’s context and is up to the program manager.
 It may prove helpful to look for consulting services and to exchange with peers.

 - No assumption is made about the level of technical knowledge within the organisation or the domain of activity.
 For example, some organisations will need to set up a complete training curriculum, while others might simply propose ad-hoc material to the teams.